-31 EBA: Annual Report 2015 (forthcoming) and Regulation (EU) No 1093/2010 of the European Parliament and of the Council establishing the European Banking Authority (amended).
+&lt;sup>36 EBA, Annual Report 2015 (forthcoming); Regulation (EU) No 1093/2010 of the European Parliament and of the Council establishing the European Banking Authority (amended).

 D. Options considered

 In developing these guidelines, a number of technical options have been considered regarding the following: